alikhanNuriyev/Hydra-Fall2021/src/ReadME.txt

 Item: Manage artifacts found throughout the game to enhance gameplay.
 Progression: Track your progression, level up, and manage inventory.
 Game Settings: Save your game progress and load saved games to continue gameplay later.

+Commands: Use the following commands during gameplay:
+N,S,E,W: This feature will allow players to move between rooms and within rooms.
+Pickup + itemName: This feature will pickup a specific item in the current room.
+Drop + itemName: This feature will drop a specific item in the current room.
+Equip: This feature will equip an item from playe's inventory.
+Consume: This feature will consume an item form player's inventory.
+Level Up: This feature will allow player to level up their stats.
+Stats: This feature will allow player to access their stats.
+Detective Mode: This feature will display all items and puzzles in the current room.
+Inventory: This feature will display all items in players inventory.
+Map: This feature will allow the player to check the map.
+Save: This allows player to save the game their currently on and save any progress, items, levels, and floors completed.
+Load: This feature will allow so that the player, after saving a game, to easily load their game back with the correct amount of progress.
+Pause/Resume : This feature will allow it so that the player will be able to pause the game and resume the game.
+Restart: This feature will allow a restart to a level losing progress of the level they are currently on but not the entire game progress.

 File Structure
 Game.java: Main class to start the game.